Zolmeister/promiz/README.md

 ### Notes
  - The promise chain will try to run syncronoously if possible (technically this breaks spec, but it's much faster and so worth it)
- - .then() runs faster than async.series() in micro benchmars, and is faster than the Q promise lib by about ~6x (see bench.js)
+ - .then() runs ~1.2x faster than async.series() in micro benchmarks (see bench.js)
+ - It's also faster than the Q promise library by about ~6x in micro benchmarks (see bench.js)

 ## Licence: MIT